 In the end screen you'll see a 'clap score'.
 This is based on the number of pieces you capture or lose.
 This score is really irrelevant because you can't win on score.
 You can only win by being the first to move all your witches to a marked square."

 Witches is easy to learn, features a competent AI (which cheats by default, but you can toggle that off), and each game takes only a few minutes to finish.
-This makes the game a fun time-waster, especially if you have a few minutes during coffee break to spare.
-First released as a shareware DOS game in 1998, the windows version is now available as freeware from the author's website, but be warned: it will not work on Windows XP.
+This makes the game a fun time-waster.
+First released as a shareware DOS game in 1998, the Windows version is now available as freeware from the author's website, but be warned: it will not work on Windows XP.
 Thumbs up for this underdog.

 Reviewed by: Underdogs